-- (1) As a condition of registration of a dangerous dog, the owner of the dog must: - (a) ensure the dog is properly contained when the dog is at the premises where the dog is usually kept; and - (b) when the dog is outside the premises where the dog is usually kept: - ensure the dog is under the control of a person who is at least 18 years of age and competent to restrain the dog; and - (ii) ensure the dog is controlled by a suitable leash, and muzzled; and
+- (1) As a condition of registration of a dangerous dog, the owner of the dog must: - (a) ensure the dog is properly contained when the dog is at the premises where the dog is usually kept; and - (b) erect signage on the premises where the dog is usually kept, with the words "Warning Dangerous Dog" clearly visible and legible from the front boundary of the premises; and - when the dog is outside the premises where the dog is usually (c) kept: - ensure the dog is under the control of a person who is at (i) least 18 years of age and competent to restrain the dog; and - ensure the dog is controlled by a suitable leash, and (ii) muzzled; and - (d) if the owner intends to keep the dog at a different location to the premises where the dog is usually kept for a period exceeding 14 days - notify the Council of the new address within 24 hours after the dog is relocated; and - if the dog attacks, or is alleged to have attacked, a person or animal - notify the Council of the attack, or alleged attack, within 24 hours: - (i) after the attack, or alleged attack; or - of a later time when the owner is made aware of the (ii) attack, or alleged attack.

-- (c) if the owner intends to keep the dog at a different location to the premises where the dog is usually kept for a period exceeding 14 days notify the Council of the new address within 24 hours after the dog is relocated; and - (d) if the dog attacks, or is alleged to have attacked, a person or animal notify the Council of the attack, or alleged attack, within 24 hours after the later of: - (i) the attack, or alleged attack; or - (ii) the time the owner is made aware of the attack, or alleged attack. - (2) It is also a condition of registration of a dangerous dog that the owner must: - (a) if the dog is missing notify the Council within 24 hours after the owner becomes aware the dog is missing; and - (b) if the dog dies notify the Council within 14 days after its death. - (3) It is a further condition of registration of a dangerous dog that the owner must: - (a) inform a prospective purchaser or owner of the dog that it is a dangerous dog; and - (b) if ownership of the dog is transferred notify the Council of the name and address of the new owner within 24 hours after the transfer. - (4) The owner of a dangerous dog must also comply with any other condition imposed by the Council on the registration of the dog. - (5) If the owner of a dangerous dog contravenes any of clauses (1) to (4) more than once in a 12 month period, the Council may, by notice served on the owner of the dog, require the owner to show cause why the Council should not cancel the registration of the dog. - (6) The Council must consider any response by the registered owner of a dog before deciding to cancel the registration of the dog. - (7) The Council may, not less than 14 days after the day a notice under clause (5) is served, by written notice served on the owner, do one or both of the following: - (a) cancel the registration of the dog;

-(b) impose additional conditions on the registration of the dog.
+- (2) It is also a condition of registration of a dangerous dog that the owner must: - (a) if the dog is missing notify the Council within 24 hours after the owner becomes aware the dog is missing; and - (b) if the dog dies notify the Council within 14 days after its death. - (3) It is a further condition of registration of a dangerous dog that the owner must: - (a) inform a prospective purchaser or owner of the dog that it is a dangerous dog; and - (b) if ownership of the dog is transferred notify the Council of the name and address of the new owner within 24 hours after the transfer. - (4) The owner of a dangerous dog must also comply with any other condition imposed by the Council on the registration of the dog. - (5) If the owner of a dangerous dog contravenes any of clauses (1) to (4) more than once in a 12 month period, the Council may, by notice served on the owner of the dog, require the owner to show cause why the Council should not cancel the registration of the dog. - (6) The Council must consider any response by the registered owner of a dog before deciding to cancel the registration of the dog. - (7) The Council may, not less than 14 days after the day a notice under clause (5) is served, by written notice served on the owner, do one or both of the following: - (a) cancel the registration of the dog; - (b) impose additional conditions on the registration of the dog.